adamtilson/adamtilson.github.io/lecture/lec-25/markdown.md

 If the coordinate $(x,y) = (0, 26)$ appears on the graph, find the value of $y(1)$.
 Compare:
 - Euler's Method with 4 steps,
-- the improved Euler's (Huen's) method with 2 steps,
+- the improved Euler's (Heun's) method with 2 steps,
 - and Runge-Kutta 4th with 1 step.

 ---